AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-38/acsd-53098-products-assigned-to-shared-catalog-not-reflecting-on-frontend-after-partial-index.md

 ---
-title: "ACSD-53098: Products on shared catalog do not reflect on frontend"
+title: "ACSD-53098: Products in shared catalog do not reflect on frontend"
 description: Apply the ACSD-53098 patch to fix the Adobe Commerce issue where products assigned to a shared catalog do not reflect on the frontend upon executing partial index.
 feature: Products, Attributes
 role: Admin, Developer
 ---

-# ACSD-53098: Products on shared catalog do not reflect on frontend
+# ACSD-53098: Products in shared catalog do not reflect on frontend

 The ACSD-53098 patch fixes the issue where products assigned to a shared catalog do not reflect on the frontend upon executing partial index.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.38 is installed.
 The patch ID is ACSD-53098.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.